Nayan-Chimariya/Obsidian/Node/Getting Started.md

 ```

 #### Creating node package

 - What is a node package?
 	A package in Node.js contains all the files you need for a module.
 	Modules are JavaScript libraries you can include in your project.

+- Why we create it?
+	Creating a package. json file is typically the first step in a Node project, and you need one to install dependencies in npm.
+If you're starting a project from scratch, you create a package. json file **to hold important metadata about your project and record your dependencies**.

 - Command to initialize:
 ```node
 nmp init